MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/check-logs-limits-and-reports.md

  **View search usage reports**

 This article describes how you can use search reports in the SharePoint admin center to find answers to questions about how search is being used in your tenant.
 You can for example see the number of queries and the top queries.
-[View search usage reports](https://support.office.com/article/2cd8f257-c29b-423d-8265-d44e6214d095).
+[Learn more](view-search-usage-reports.md).

  **Query throttling**